tggir1/t-calc/README.md

-# T Wizard Calculator
+#Elefant Calculator

-This is my second react app, so it's pretty simple.
-The project was initiated with 'create-react-app'.

-I did try to add little of my own flavor by adding a component which displays the 10 most recent operations and by enabling keyboard input.
+Pretty generic calculator built with react.
+I added a little of my own flavor by including a component which displays the 10 most recent operations.
+You'll also noticed the calculator can be used with only your keyboard!

-The ui loosly follows Google's Material design principles, which were helpful in creating a clean, friendly asthetic.

 # Running the calculator